 - the bulge (in both children and adults) is tender, swollen, or discolored

-Intestines that cannot be pushed back through the stomach wall sometimes do not get adequate blood supply.
-This can cause pain and even kill the tissue (gangrene), which could result in a dangerous infection.
+Intestines that can’t be pushed back through the stomach wall sometimes don’t get adequate blood supply.
+This can cause pain and even kill the tissue (known as gangrene), which could result in a dangerous infection.
 In addition, if an obstruction of the intestines occurs, emergency surgery might be required.

-In adults, surgery is usually suggested to make sure that no complications develop.
-In children, umbilical hernias often fix themselves.
+Surgery is usually suggested to make sure that no complications develop in adults.
+Umbilical hernias in children often fix themselves.
 Before choosing surgery, doctors will normally wait until the hernia:

 - becomes painful

-- bigger than a half inch in diameter
+- is bigger than one-half inch in diameter

-- does not go away by the time your child is three or four years old
+- doesn’t go away by the time your child is 3 or 4 years old

 - becomes trapped or blocks the intestines

-Preparation for the surgery is minimal.
+Preparation for this surgery is minimal.
 You can continue to drink clear liquids up to three hours before surgery.

 The surgery will last about an hour.
-Doctors will make an incision at the belly button where the bulge is.
-The intestinal tissue is then pushed back through the stomach wall.
+The doctor will make an incision at the belly button where the bulge is.
+Then they’ll push the intestinal tissue back through the stomach wall.
 In children, the opening is closed with stitches.
-Doctors will strengthen the stomach wall in adults with mesh.
+Doctors will often strengthen the stomach wall in adults with mesh.

 Usually, the surgery is a same-day procedure.
-Activities for the next week or so should be limited, and individuals should not return to school or work during this time.
-In addition, sponge baths are suggested until three days have passed.
+Activities for the next week or so should be limited, and you shouldn’t return to school or work during this time.
+Sponge baths are suggested until three days have passed.

 The surgical tape over the incision should fall off on its own.
-If it does not, wait until the follow-up appointment to have it removed.
+If it doesn’t, wait to have it removed at the follow-up appointment.

 Complications are rare, but can occur.
-Contact your doctor if the following symptoms are experienced:
+Contact your doctor if you notice the following symptoms:

 - infection at the wound site